The Chantels

 The Chantels are a pop music group and are the third African-American girl group to enjoy nationwide success in the United States, preceded by The Teen Queens and The Bobbettes.
 The group was established in the early 1950s by students attending St. Anthony of Padua Church and school in the Bronx.

-The original five members consisted of Arlene Smith (lead) (October 5, 1941), Sonia Goring Wilson (born Millicent Goring) (1940), Renée Minus White (1943), Jackie Landry Jackson (May 22, 1941 – December 23, 1997) and Lois Harris (1940).
+The original five members consisted of Arlene Smith (lead, October 5, 1941 – July 29, 2026), Sonia Goring Wilson (born Millicent Goring, 1940), Renée Minus White (born 1943), Jackie Landry Jackson (May 22, 1941 – December 23, 1997), and Lois Harris (born 1940).
 They derived their name from that of Jane Frances de Chantal.

 Career

 In 1957 the Chantels, then in high school, had been singing as a group for several years.
 Unlike some Black groups whose influences were based in gospel, the quintet was influenced by classical music and Latin hymns.
 Lead singer Arlene Smith had received classical training and performed at Carnegie Hall at age 12.
 She provided both lyrics and music.
 The girls were discovered by Richard Barrett, lead singer of the Valentines, and by the summer of 1957 they were signed to End Records, owned by George Goldner.
 Their first single was "He's Gone" (Pop No. 71) in August 1957, written by Arlene Smith.
 Released in December 1957, their second single, "Maybe," was a hit (No. 15 Billboard Hot 100; No. 2 R&B chart) in January 1958.
 It sold over a million copies and was awarded a gold disc.
 The following releases were less successful but End did release an album originally titled We Are the Chantels.
 The original cover had a photo of the group.
 That album was soon withdrawn and repackaged with a picture of two white teenagers picking out a song; the title was shortened to The Chantels.